Quantum entanglement and Bell inequality violation at colliders: Qutrits: massive gauge bosons and vector mesons

 Systems of two qutrits arise between the polarizations of pairs of massive gauge bosons at the LHC and between two vector mesons at B-meson factories.

-We discuss in Section \ref{sec:qutrits:gauge-bosons} the SM production of two on-shell states $WW$ and $ZZ$ via the electroweak processes induced at parton level by quark-antiquark fusion.
-Quantum entanglement and Bell inequality violations for these processes has been analyzed in \cite{Barr:2022wyq,Ashby-Pickering:2022umy,Fabbrichesi:2023cev,Aoude:2023hxv}.
-In \cite{Fabbrichesi:2023cev,Aoude:2023hxv} the same processes are also discussed at future colliders.
+We discuss in Section \ref{sec:qutrits:gauge-bosons} the SM production of two on-shell states $WW$ and $ZZ$ via the electroweak processes induced at parton level by quark-antiquark annihilation.
+Quantum entanglement and Bell inequality violations for these processes have been analyzed in \cite{Barr:2022wyq,Ashby-Pickering:2022umy,Fabbrichesi:2023cev,Aoude:2023hxv}.
+In \cite{Fabbrichesi:2023cev,Aoude:2023hxv} the potential for the same processes are also discussed at future colliders.

-In Section \ref{sec:qutrits:higgs}, we turn to the diboson production via the resonant Higgs decays into $h\to WW^*$ and $h\to ZZ^*$, where $W^*,Z^*$ indicate the corresponding vector bosons as off-shell states.
-The field was initiated in \cite{Barr:2021zcp} in which entanglement and Bell inequality violation was studied in the decay of the Higgs boson into the two charged gauge bosons $W^+W^-$ by means of Monte Carlo simulations.
-It was followed by the analyses of the same process in \cite{Aguilar-Saavedra:2022mpg,Bi:2023uop} and extended to the case of two neutral gauge bosons $ZZ$ first in \cite{Aguilar-Saavedra:2022wam,Ashby-Pickering:2022umy} and then in \cite{Bernal:2023ruk,Fabbrichesi:2023cev}.
+In Section \ref{sec:qutrits:higgs}, we turn to diboson production via resonant Higgs decays into $h\to WW^*$ and $h\to ZZ^*$, where $W^*,Z^*$ indicate the corresponding vector bosons as off-shell states.
+The field was initiated in \cite{Barr:2021zcp} in which entanglement and Bell inequality violation were studied in the decay of the Higgs boson into the two charged gauge bosons $W^+W^-$ by means of Monte Carlo simulations.
+It was followed by analyses of the same process in \cite{Aguilar-Saavedra:2022mpg,Bi:2023uop,Fabbri:2023ncz} and extended to the case of two neutral gauge bosons $ZZ$ first in \cite{Aguilar-Saavedra:2022wam,Ashby-Pickering:2022umy} and then in \cite{Bernal:2023ruk,Fabbrichesi:2023cev}.
 The result of these studies is that the most promising channel is $h\to ZZ$, because of the small background, and where the Bell inequality could be violated with a significance of more than 3$\sigma$ at the High-Lumi LHC.

 In Section \ref{sec:qutrits:B} we consider the quantum entanglement and Bell inequality violation for the qutrits system of two vector mesons arising from the neutral $B$ meson decays, which has been analyzed in \cite{Fabbrichesi:2023idl}.